Lifestyle

 🇮🇳 Indian Nationals

 The Indian Embassy in Abu Dhabi and the Indian Consulate in Dubai maintain a registration database for Indian nationals living abroad.
-Unlike some other countries, India does not currently operate a crisis-specific dynamic registration portal — but registration with the mission is still encouraged.
+Unlike some other countries, India does not operate a separate emergency-registration portal, but registration with the mission is still encouraged.

 For emergency assistance, Indian nationals in the UAE can contact: